spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202106.0/marketplace/merchants/managing-merchants.md

 ## Approving and denying merchants

-Merchant approval is the process when a Marketplace Administrator changes the status of the merchant record according to the flow described in the [Merchant statuses](/docs/marketplace/user/features/{{ page.version }}/merchants/merchants-feature-overview.html#merchant-statuses) section.
-After the initial merchant registration, the status is always set to **Waiting for Approval** and is subject to change by a Marketplace Administrator after their review.
+Merchant approval is the process when a Marketplace administrator changes the status of the merchant record according to the flow described in the [Merchant statuses](/docs/marketplace/user/features/{{ page.version }}/merchants/merchants-feature-overview.html#merchant-statuses) section.
+After the initial merchant registration, the status is always set to **Waiting for Approval** and is subject to change by a Marketplace administrator after their review.
 To approve the merchant, click **Approve Access** in the *Actions* column of the *Merchants* page.

 {% info_block infoBox "Info" %}